 One unique feature of the Zoom's controller is the zoom knob on the upper left side.
 This knob is just like the one on the other side that controls camera tilt.
 We found it to be quite supple and easy to adjust, resulting in very smooth zooming shots.

 If you're looking for a drone with an optical zoom, the Zoom offers a well-rounded machine at a relatively reasonable price.
-If you don't need that zoom, however, you can get nearly equal video quality from the DJI Mavic Air for just $800.
-If you're looking for the best video quality possible, and are willing to do some editing to get at that quality, you'll end up with a better value in the long run from the $1500 DJI Mavic 2 Pro.
+If you don't need that zoom, however, you can get nearly equal video quality from the DJI Mavic Air for significantly less.
+If you're looking for the best video quality possible, and are willing to do some editing to get at that quality, you'll end up with a better value in the long run from the slightly more expensive DJI Mavic 2 Pro.